- August 4, 2017

 In conclusion, if you are a sourcing, quality, merchandising or supplier & compliance management professional, do not wait to find a solution that addresses these 5 key drivers for change.
 Solutions exist although most retailers don’t like to share their secrets.
 To find out more about these solutions and for a complete list of the retail industry top providers, please contact me here.
-If you want to learn more about today’s global sourcing trends and industry best practices, please subscribe here at Global Sourcing Society.
+If you want to learn more about today’s global sourcing trends and industry best practices, please contact us at CBX Software

 Written by Mark Hudson, Global Sourcing Society contributor – August 1, 2017